Protocol load testing using JMeter

 Specify number of virtual users

 Set vus to the maximum number of virtual users to simulate during the test.
-The maximum limit for this config is currently 1000.
-Contact us if you want to increase this limit.
+The limit is 1,000 VUs per engine.
+To run more, use multiple engines (see Set the engine count), which scales the total beyond 1,000.
+Contact us to discuss higher limits.

 Specify the test scripts